Scientific interests: Marine palynology, Dinoflagellate cysts, Palynostratigraphy, Palaeoclimate reconstructions

 2019, GeoHost programm awarded by the Indian government, allowing the attendance in 36th International Geological Congress in New Delhi, India (postponed).

-2019: International scholarship awarded by the Government of India to visit Birbal Sahni Institute of Palaeosciences (BSIP), Lucknow, India, under INSA-PAS (Indian National Science Academy – Polish Academy of Sciences) bilateral exchange program.
+2019: International scholarship awarded by the Government of India to visit the Birbal Sahni Institute of Palaeosciences (BSIP), Lucknow, India, under INSA-PAS (Indian National Science Academy – Polish Academy of Sciences) bilateral exchange program.
 This three-week visit included:

 2018: Training on palynological preparation techniques funded by ING PAN (internal project), conducted at the British Geological Survey, Keyworth, Great Britain.